-- Stood up on 30 March 2017. - Local Recovery Coordinator: Ms Alison Ewens. - Key Stakeholders: Community groups, local business, representatives from State and Federal government departments. - Recovery Themes: Human and Social Economic Environment Infrastructure (Building, Roads and Transport) - Recovery Functions: Support for affected individuals and communities, reconstruction of physical infrastructure,
+- Stood up on 30 March 2017. - Local Recovery Coordinator: Ms Alison Ewens. - Key Stakeholders: Community groups, local business, representatives from State and Federal government departments. - Recovery Themes: Human and Social Economic Environment Infrastructure (Building, Roads and Transport) - Recovery Functions: Support for affected individuals and communities, reconstruction of physical infrastructure, the economy and environment.

-- Impacted suburbs included Tallebudgera Valley, Bonogin, Cedar Creek, Luscombe, Stapylton, Yatala, Mudgeeraba, Springbrook, Alberton, Currumbin Valley and Worongary. - Springbrook, South Stradbroke Island and - Cedar Creek communities were isolated.
+- Impacted suburbs included Tallebudgera Valley, Bonogin, Cedar Creek, Luscombe, Stapylton, Yatala, Mudgeeraba, Springbrook, Alberton, Currumbin Valley and Worongary. - Springbrook, South Stradbroke Island and Cedar Creek communities were isolated. - Cedar Creek communities were isolated.

 In excess of 300 properties were affected.
-A In excess of 300 properties were affected.
 A number of residents were initially unable to return to their homes.
 Libraries were utilised as 'safe spaces' for people unable to travel home.
 Five evacuation centres were activated.

-Although the number of directly impacted - properties was relatively small, the impact on these properties has been significant. - Rural residential properties lost water and wastewater services due to flooding of water tanks and lack of electricity to operate pumps. - Community recovery outreach was undertaken to identify local needs for 16 areas and to advocate for support services. - Gold Coast Health outpatient services and surgeries disrupted.
+Although the number of directly impacted - Although the number of directly impacted properties was relatively small, the impact on these properties has been significant. - Rural residential properties lost water and wastewater services due to flooding of water tanks and lack of electricity to operate pumps. - Community recovery outreach was undertaken to identify local needs for 16 areas and to advocate for support services. - Gold Coast Health outpatient services and surgeries disrupted.